Sarah Schweitzer Highlights Children’s Lives

 Schweitzer addressed authorial power and the precarious nature of shaping a story about people’s lives — you decide the time frame and which elements stay in or fall out.

 “After every reporting trip, look at your notebook and ask what’s a scene … Choose the scenes based on what’s most powerful, what’s most revealing,” she said.

-Schweitzer reminded students that, while the work behind narrative journalism is hard, the results are meaningful.
+Schweitzer reminded students that, while the work behind journalism is hard, the results are meaningful.
 “Stories will always matter … Looking at how to tell stories is invaluable,” she said.

-The Happy Hour series for narrative journalism students at Denison is funded in part by the Andrew W. Mellon “Writing in Place” initiative and a gift by alumna Sue O’Donnell.
+The Happy Hour series for journalism students at Denison is funded in part by the Andrew W. Mellon “Writing in Place” initiative and a gift by alumna Sue O’Donnell.